2025-26 Student Handbook

 Honors Program, Honors Commons, Memorial Health Building, 931-221-7403

-The Honors Program is designed to challenge students with an interdisciplinary curriculum, and provide opportunities for creative exploration and intellectual development as well as friendship with high-achieving peers.
-The program requires motivated students to fulfill a minimum of 25 hours of honors designated courses, including a senior thesis.
-There is also a non-thesis option.
-Admission to the program requires a 3.5 GPA and 25 ACT score.
+The Honors Program is designed to challenge students with an interdisciplinary curriculum, provide opportunities for creative exploration and individual development and help them build friendships with high-achieving peers.
+The program requires motivated students to fulfill a minimum of 12 hours of honors-designated courses, including an optional senior thesis.
+Admission to the program requires a 3.5 GPA or 24 ACT score.
 Students in the Honors Program must maintain a minimum cumulative GPA of 3.25.
-To apply, visit www.apsu.edu/honors/apply.
+To apply, visit: https://www.apsu.edu/honors/apply.

 Return to Top of Page